mahesh-attarde/xed/README.md

 ## uops.info

-On [uops.info](http://uops.info/), you can find a version of the instructions.xml file that is extended with latency, throughput, and port usage data for all generations of Intel's Core architecture (i.e., from Nehalem to Coffee Lake).
+On [uops.info](http://uops.info/), you can find a version of the instructions.xml file that is extended with latency, throughput, and port usage data for all generations of Intel's Core architecture (i.e., from Nehalem to Ice Lake).